Best Men’s Ski Jackets of 2026

 Best Use: Everyday

-True, the Camel Crown is about half the price of the Obermeyer.
-But the waterproof level is only 10000mm/H2O, and breathability is 3000 g/m²/24 hours — inferior to the Obermeyer.
+The Camel Crown is the least expensive ski jacket we considered.
+But the waterproof level is only 10000mm/H2O, and breathability is 3000 g/m²/24 hours — inferior to every ski jacket we tested.
 See our section on minimum waterproofing requirements for a ski jacket for more on why we don’t think that will be enough for most skiers.

-If you’re looking to save even more money than you would by going with the Obermeyer, we recommend renting your ski jacket instead.
+If you’re looking to save even more money, we recommend renting your ski jacket instead.
+If you want to buy a ski jacket, see the Obermeyer Foundation (review above).

 Camel Crown Ski Jacket